ishibaki/symmetry_paper/manuscript/6_figs.md

 \(B) Graph showing the correlation between cell chirality and the mean value of the laterality score.
 The data in our previous paper [@Ishibashi2019] was used for this analysis.
 The genotypes are shown in the right panel.
+[$N_x$ and $N_y$ indicate the numbers of total embryos used for the analyses of the chirality index and the laterality score, respectively.
+The mean values (circles) and standard errors (colored lines) are shown.]{.insertion author="Tomoki Ishibashi" date="2020-09-24T16:53:13Z"}
 Dotted line indicates the logistic model that most fit for the data.
 The coefficient of determination is shown as "$R^{2}$".
 <!-- The *p*-value for the logistic model compared with the null model is shown. -->